L-theanine

 L-theanine as it relates to Caffeine in Health report: Is Your Daily Coffee Fueling Your Anxiety?

 L-theanine is an amino acid commonly found in tea leaves, particularly in green tea.
-When combined with caffeine, such as in a cup of green tea, L-theanine can have synergistic effects on the body and mind.
+It is known for its calming and relaxing effects on the mind and body.
+When combined with caffeine, which is a stimulant found in coffee, tea, and other beverages, L-theanine can help to balance out the stimulating effects of caffeine.

 Supplements for Caffeine